Home > Art Galleries >

 67 Newbury St; 617-267-9060; www.gallerynaga.com

-Somewhere between art gallery and high-end home furnishings / decorative arts, the Galleria Florentia specializes in bronzes, European wood inlays (both furniture and decorative items), exquisite porcelains, leather bound books and other items, and breath-taking, spectacular, wish-I-could-have-every-single-piece Murano glass.
+Somewhere between art gallery and high-end home furnishings / decorative arts, Galleria Florentia specializes in bronzes, European wood inlays (both furniture and decorative items), exquisite porcelains, leather bound books and other items, and breath-taking, spectacular, wish-I-could-have-every-single-piece Murano glass.

 The Murano glass alone is reason to stop by.
 But when you see the other museum-quality items in this very chic Newbury Street art gallery, you'll be doubly glad that you did.